Scaling MSP Operations with Centralized Monitoring at Atea

 Learn how to use dbWatch to cover all your reports

-Database Reporting Tool: dbWatch Control Center
+Database Reporting Software: dbWatch Control Center

 Screenshot of dbWatch databse reporting tool

-Why Use a Database Reporting Tool?
+Why Use a Database Reporting Software?

-dbWatch Control Center as a Database Reporting Tool
+dbWatch Control Center provides Database Reporting Software

-The reports in dbWatch Control Center include:
+Reports templates available in dbWatch Control Center include:

 • Backup Reports: Ensure backups are successful and compliant.